golangci-lint

 • pattern: func name will be used as test\.Test.* by other packages, and that stutters; consider calling this

-• why: False positive when tests are defined in package 'test'
+• why: False positive when tests are defined in package 'test'.

 EXC0004